mindkomm/types/README.md

 ] );
 ```

-The `update()` function accepts an associative array of post type and its arguments.
+The `update()` function accepts an associative array of post types and their arguments.
 Make sure you use this function before the `init` hook.

 Please be aware that it’s not possible to change post type support features through the `update()` function.
 To remove support for an existing feature, you will have to use the `remove_post_type_support` function.